-According to the Twinning Manual (6.2.8 Translation and interpretation), if the translation and interpretation services necessary for the implementation of activities cannot be provided by the Beneficiary administration with own resources, their cost can be covered by the project's budget as private sector input and foreseen under the relevant budget heading and sub-heading per activity.
+According to the Twinning Manual (Annex A7, 3.8), if the translation and interpretation services necessary for the implementation of activities cannot be provided by the Beneficiary administration with own resources, their cost can be covered by the project's budget as private sector input and foreseen under the relevant budget heading and sub-heading per activity.
 Such interpretation and translation costs shall be budgeted based on an invoice evidencing the real costs and based on a procurement procedure including the receipt of three offers.
 If the volume of translation and/or interpretation requested through a Twinning project is expected to be considerable, it may be envisaged to recruit a full-time or part-time language assistant.
-The provisions for the recruitment of the RTA assistant (see section 6.2.13) also apply for the recruitment of the language assistant.
+The provisions for the recruitment of the RTA assistant (see section 4.1.6.10) also apply for the recruitment of the language assistant.